-Select three (3) additional objectives of your choice that you feel are your weaknesses or growing edges at this time, and answer the following for each objective:
+• Select three (3) additional aspects that you feel are your weaknesses or growing edges at this time, and answer the following for each objective:

 What have you learned in this area?

 What additional information do you need to increase your competence in this area?